Minji Yi explores “the grey zone” in between truth and photography

-Photographer Minji Yi is not only distinguished for her delicate yet powerful use of the camera, it is also her striking compositions and unusual image curation that seizes the viewer with intrigue.
+Photographer Minji Yi is not only distinguished for her delicate yet powerful use of the camera, it is also for her striking compositions and unusual image curation that seizes the viewer with intrigue.
 She takes photographs of things that are both seen and unseen, observing quiet moments and elevating them into emotive scenes through artful photography.
 Often, she uses computer windows as frames for her stills after evaluating that “photography is no longer separate from our daily lives.”
 Utilising this digital motif with sophistication, the Korean photographer likes to overlap multiple computer windows in her image curation, creating a floating effect throughout her work and “showing a sense of image processing as part of [her] work.”

 In her recent publication To Bury the Dog Properly released last month, Minji puts together 79 photographs from two recent projects across 144 pages of beautifully designed spreads.
 Published by Aprilsnow Press, designed by Jeong Jaewan and edited by Kay Jun, the book is a culmination of Minji’s work since 2015.
 In Light Volume, documented in between 2015-17, the Seoul-based photographer captures the known and the unknown surrounding her grandmother’s death.